SteeleBlockchainTechnology/obsidian/Documentation/White Paper.md

 - **Orchestration Layer**: Coordinates multiple agents for complex workflows, managing data flow and task sequencing.
 MCP’s tools and prompts enable seamless collaboration and task execution.
 - **User Interface**: An intuitive web-based interface with dashboards for monitoring and configuring agents.
 MCP ensures secure, standardized interactions between users and agents.
 - **Continuous Integration Pipeline**: Supports rolling updates with zero downtime via techniques like blue-green deployments and canary releases.
 MCP’s flexible SDK implementations enhance this pipeline, integrating new features smoothly.
-- **Blockchain Connectors**: Native integration with multiple blockchain networks, with **Cardano serving as the primary blockchain for the platform’s token and payment system**.
+- **Blockchain Connectors**: Native integration with multiple blockchain networks, with **Solana serving as the primary blockchain for the platform’s token and payment system**.
 MCP’s blockchain capabilities ensure secure and transparent interactions with decentralized systems, while supporting AI interactions across various chains.

 This architecture aligns with Vespucc.ai’s goal of providing a scalable, user-friendly platform for AI agent interaction, with MCP as a foundational enabler.

 ### 3.3 Blockchain Integration

 Vespucc.ai pioneers the fusion of blockchain and AI, leveraging MCP to enhance security, transparency, and functionality across a range of blockchain-related features.
-The platform’s token and payment system are built on the **Cardano blockchain**, utilizing its native token capabilities for efficiency and scalability.
+The platform’s token and payment system are built on the **Solana blockchain**, utilizing its native token capabilities for efficiency and scalability.
 Key blockchain integration features include:

-- **Multi-Chain Support**: Native integration with major networks like Ethereum and Binance Smart Chain, with **Cardano as the primary blockchain for the token and payment system**.
+- **Multi-Chain Support**: Native integration with major networks like Ethereum and Binance Smart Chain, with **Solana as the primary blockchain for the token and payment system**.
 MCP’s tools enable AI-powered transaction analysis across these chains, offering flexibility and advanced insights.
 - **Wallet Tracking**: Real-time monitoring and analysis of blockchain wallets, with MCP’s secure data access allowing AI agents to detect patterns or anomalies, such as fraud, across multiple chains.
 - **Smart Contract Interaction**: AI-driven analysis and interaction with smart contracts, enhancing security by identifying vulnerabilities and optimizing execution on supported blockchains.
 - **On-Chain Data Analysis**: Advanced analytics of blockchain transaction patterns, leveraging AI’s data processing strengths and MCP’s resource capabilities for deeper insights across various networks.